Bharat-CR7/WJ_Rotator_Motor/README.md

-i want to write github read based on this
 # WJ_Rotator_Motor
 The following is the QCODES Framework driver files for using low temperature rotator probe to perform low temperatures physics measurements.